-In a world where unread emails abound, effectively communicating to colleagues, employees and customers is getting more and more difficult.
-Communication fails for many reasons, and both the message sender and receiver contribute to the breakdown.
-The effects of communication failure range from losing sight of group goals to more immediate problems like safety hazards and regulatory issues.
+In a world where unread emails abound, effectively communicating to colleagues, employees, and customers is getting more and more difficult.
+Communication fails for many reasons, and both sender and receiver contribute to the breakdown.
+The effects of communication failure range from losing sight of group goals to more immediate problems, like safety hazards and regulatory issues.

-Talking about IP addresses to a user who is unable to open his or her accounting application frustrates everyone.
+Talking about IP addresses to a user who is unable to open their accounting application frustrates everyone.
 Explain technical terms if necessary, but for the most part, use common language when addressing a broad audience.

 More written words don’t always translate to high importance information.
 Most people won’t take the time to read digital information that requires scrolling through multiple pages.

 Layouts with bold titles, differentiated subtitles, and bullet points help readers visually organize information.
 Create documents that are visually appealing by: